 Boards are not required to consolidate multiple contributor remittances when delivering payment to TWC.
 Boards may do one of the following:

-Submit a separate check payable to the Texas Workforce Commission for each individual remittance that contributors make payable to the Board.
+Submit a separate check payable to Texas Workforce Commission for each individual remittance that contributors make payable to the Board.

-Permit contributors to remit transfers to the Board in a check made payable to the Texas Workforce Commission.
+Permit contributors to remit transfers to the Board in a check made payable to Texas Workforce Commission.

 TWC will return any overpayment of funds to the Boards.